remix-run/remix/docs/start/quickstart.md

 npm run dev
 ```

 Now you can work on your app with immediate feedback.
-Give it a shot, change the text in `root.tsx` and watch!
+Give it a shot, change the text in `root.jsx` and watch!

 ## Controlling Server and Browser Entries